beego/beedoc/en-US/quickstart/router.md

 # Project routing settings

-So, we've created a beego project and ran it in the previous section.
+So, we've created a Beego project and ran it in the previous section.
 But how does it work?
 Let's investigate from the main file (main.go):

 	package main